The majority of Christian Singles are NOT dating.

 At the end of that article, I asked singles to tell me why.
 Why aren’t Christian singles dating?
 Why has the common date become such a rare thing?
 The comments rolled in, and some fantastic conversation came of it.
 As I read through and interacted with the comments, 5 big-picture themes emerged as to why #TheDatingScene is on snooze for most single Christians:

-One of the most common things that many singles reported experiencing from the opposite sex is the unrealistic standard of what they’re looking for in a relationship.
+One of the most common things getting in the way of Christian dating is that many singles reported experiencing unrealistic standards of what the opposite sex is looking for in a relationship.
 Men are looking for a cross between Mother Teresa and America’s next top model (click to read more), while women are after the Jesus-loving-Brad-Pitt (click to read more).
 There’s a false standard that we’ve perpetuated and let’s just put this out there: no one is measuring up.

 I believe it’s important to have our standards of character, integrity, and morals when it comes to a dating relationship – but could it be that in the name of “not settling” we’ve confused our PREFERENCES for our NEEDS?
 Maybe it’s time to prioritize our majors from our minors, and consider pursuing someone that might typically be considered “outside of our usual type”.

-If majority is not asking, that also means majority is not dating.
+If majority of Christians not asking, that also means the majority of Christians are not dating.

 I think it’s time to exchange our fear for faith, and take the necessary steps to get healthy and then seek out a healthy relationship.
 If you’re at that point in life, here’s an article I wrote with some basic how-to’s of asking someone out on a date.
 If you WANT to get to that point, consider taking my 21 Days to JumpStart Your Love Life e-course (more details on that plus a promo code at the bottom of the article).

-#3 They’re having a hard time meeting one another.
+#3 Christian singles are having a hard time meeting other Christian singles.

-I think this is a really legitimate concern, and one in which I hope and pray the Church will listen and begin to fill the needs of this generation.
-Too many churches are not offering a way for their Singles to meet – leaving them to fend for themselves with things like social media, online dating, and everything in between in an attempt to meet.
+I think this is a really legitimate concern when it comes to Christian dating, and one in which I hope and pray the Church will listen and begin to fill the needs of this generation.
+Too many churches are not offering a way for their Christian Singles to meet – leaving them to fend for themselves with things like social media, online dating, and everything in between in an attempt to meet.
 We offer groups for every other category of life, but when it comes to singles – if you’re past college, there’s a good chance you’re out of luck when it comes to finding a group to connect with at your local church.

 My hope and prayer is that by having and sharing these conversations, men and women in leadership will realize that the 25+ singles are a truly neglected demographic within the Church – and then do something about it.
-It’s time to make some noise, approach our leaders, and do our part to build bridges and opportunities for singles to connect.
+It’s time to make some noise, approach our leaders, and do our part to build bridges and opportunities for Christian singles to connect.
 Start a group, initiate a conversation, share your concern, and do what YOU CAN to create a places for singles in the body of Christ to connect.
-(One place that’s doing this INCREDIBLY well is Saddleback Church – with a Singles Event that I’ll be speaking at coming up this weekend!)

-#4 They’ve been taught that women shouldn’t initiate a relationship.
+#4 Christian singles have been taught that women shouldn’t initiate a relationship.

-Twenty years after the I Kissed Dating Goodbye movement, and we’re finally learning to lighten up about dating.
+Twenty years after the I Kissed Dating Goodbye movement, and Christians are finally learning to lighten up about dating.
 But I believe we still have a long way to go.
-I’m a firm believer that dating in high school is something that teenagers should do without – the problem is that too many people then take that mentality long into ADULTHOOD.
+I’m a firm believer that dating in high school is something that teenagers should do without.
+The problem is that too many people then take that mentality long into ADULTHOOD.